+- misconduct makes it clear that the policy for Parliament is separate from and additional to any legal processes. - 16.
 The following behaviours may constitute sexual misconduct if they occur inappropriately or without explicit full and freely given consent.

-3. This non-exhaustive list provides examples of broadly escalating severity in the categories of verbal, non-verbal/environmental and physical sexual misconduct.
-However, impact and trauma will be felt differently by those experiencing sexual misconduct.

-- 5.2 Verbal-sexual remarks including those about appearance or clothing, jokes, catcalls, questions about sexual life, raising sexual topics, verbal advances, etc. - Asking personal questions about sexual or social life or offering unwanted personal information about own activities. - Remarks that draw attention to someone's sex in an inappropriate or unwanted way. - Enquiring about sexual history, fantasies or preferences. - Making sexual comments about a person's clothing, anatomy, or appearance. - Obscene phone calls of a sexual nature. - Repeatedly propositioning someone. - Subtle or overt pressure for sexual activity, including requests or demands for sexual favours and promises of reward in return. - Threats of reprisals if requests for sexual activity are turned down. - Treating someone less favourably because they have rejected or submitted to unwanted sexual conduct. - 5.3 Environmental/Non-Verbal-displaying pornographic or sexually explicit material, sexist comments and pictures on social media, stalking, image-based sexual abuse such as up-skirting, revenge porn, deep fake porn, etc. - Obscene texts, emails, notes or letters of a sexual nature. - Inappropriate gifts of a sexual nature. - Inappropriate advances or stalking via social media. - The circulation or displaying of pornography. - Sharing private sexual materials of another person without consent. - Repeatedly propositioning someone in writing. - Repeatedly following or tracing the movements of another person without good reason. - 5.4 Physical-suggestive looks and gestures, staring, leering, threatening behaviour, brushing past someone, pinching, touching, groping, promises/threats related to career prospects in return for sexual favours, etc. - Uncalled-for physical contact, deliberate brushing past.
-Unwelcome and inappropriate touching, hugging or kissing. - Groping, grabbing, kissing or fondling without consent.
-Indecent exposure (masturbation, nudity) and acts of voyeurism or exhibitionism. - Attempting to or engaging in sexual intercourse or a sexual act without consent.
+This non-exhaustive list sets out examples in the categories of verbal, non-verbal/environmental and physical sexual misconduct. - 17.
+Verbal-sexual remarks including those about appearance or clothing, jokes, catcalls, questions about sexual life, raising sexual topics, verbal advances, etc. - Asking personal questions about sexual or social life or offering unwanted personal information about own activities. - Remarks that draw attention to someone's sex in an inappropriate or unwanted way. - Enquiring about sexual history, fantasies or preferences. - Making sexual comments about a person's clothing, anatomy, or appearance. - Obscene phone calls of a sexual nature. - Repeatedly propositioning someone, in person or by telephone. - Subtle or overt pressure for sexual activity, including requests or demands for sexual favours and promises of reward in return. - Threats of reprisals if requests for sexual activity are turned down. - Treating someone less favourably because they have rejected or submitted to unwanted sexual conduct. - 18.
+Environmental/Non-Verbal-displaying pornographic or sexually explicit material, sexist comments and pictures on social media or chat groups, stalking, imagebased sexual abuse such as up-skirting, revenge porn, deep fake porn, etc. - Sending or displaying obscene material of a sexual nature in any format (including posters, graffiti, emails, messages, clips or images sent by mobile device or posted on the internet). - Inappropriate gifts of a sexual nature. - Inappropriate advances or stalking via social media. - The circulation or displaying of pornography. - Sharing private sexual images of another person without consent. - Repeatedly propositioning someone in writing (including through text or social media chat groups). - Repeatedly following or tracing the movements of another person without good reason.

+- 19. Physical-suggestive looks and gestures, staring, leering, threatening behaviour, brushing past someone, pinching, touching, groping, promises/threats related to career prospects in return for sexual favours, etc. - Uncalled-for physical contact, deliberate brushing past. - Unwelcome and inappropriate touching, hugging or kissing. - Groping, grabbing, kissing or fondling without consent. - Indecent exposure (masturbation, nudity) and acts of voyeurism or exhibitionism. - Attempting to or engaging in sexual intercourse or a sexual act without consent. - 20.
+It is not illegal in the UK to pay for sex.
+However, for individuals to do so when they are acting in a parliamentary capacity or engaged in activity connected to their membership of the Parliamentary Community (whether it takes place in the UK or overseas) is considered unprofessional and inappropriate.
+It is therefore a breach of the Behaviour Code and constitutes sexual misconduct for the purposes of this policy.